 2. Hoot Owl Hoot!

-Hoot Owl Hoot! is an award winning color-coded cooperative matching game where players must help the owls fly back to their nest before the sun comes up.
-Play a color card and fly to that space.
+Hoot Owl Hoot! is an award-winning color-coded cooperative game where players must help the owls fly back to their nest before the sun comes up.
+Children don’t compete with each other in this family game – rather they work together teaching teamwork .
+Play a color card and fly to that tile.
 Draw a sun card and you’re one step closer to daylight.
+The common opponent is oncoming daylight.
 Help all the owls get home before the sun rises and everyone wins!
-Two levels of play allow this game to grow with your child.
+Two levels of play allow this game to grow with your kid.

 Promotes: Collaboration, Problem Solving